 The after-action review is your feedback analysis, as well as the best resource you’ll ever have for landing the job of your dreams.
 It’s an amazing tool when setting short-term career goals, so allow me to explain how it works:

 Whenever you make a key decision, and whenever you engage in a key action or project, you must determine and document what you expect will happen.

-And overtime, you then analyze and review back from actual results to intended expectations.
+Over time, you then analyze and review back from actual results to intended expectations.
 Several action conclusions follow from the after-action review.

-1. Concentrate on your strengths.
+1. Concentrate on Your Strengths

 Place yourself where your strengths can produce consistent performance and results.

-2. Work on improving your strengths.
+2. Work on Improving Your Strengths